modehnal/modehnal.github.io/README.md

     In previous examples from `behave` usage, you saw that you can implement a function in python.
 Connect it with `behave` decorator `@step` to the text in `.feature` file.

     Over the years we have had many step implementations and usage from features.
 Most of the time if I wanted to do something I had to code a Python function, mark it with a decorator and use that decorator in the feature.
 Some of them were used in so many projects, I found myself reimplementing or copying the same step over and over.
-So I decided to provide them to everyone and all they have to do is to keep the format so that the behave can match them.
+So I decided to provide them to everyone and all they have to do is to keep the format so that the `behave` can match them.

-    This is the file where you can see commonly used steps https://gitlab.com/dogtail/qecore/-/blob/master/qecore/common_steps.py
+    The `qecore` project location where you can see [commonly used steps](https://gitlab.com/dogtail/qecore/-/blob/master/qecore/common_steps.py)

-    With `common_steps.py` from qecore, all user has to do is the following:
+    With `common_steps.py` from `qecore`, all user has to do is the following:

     ```python
     # -- FILE: features/steps/steps.py